lou-bgrd/php-register-login/README.md

-To use this system you need to create a database (commands are in the sql file) and uses localhost server : for this i used wampservers https://www.wampserver.com/
+To use this system you to be connected to your localhost server : for this exercise i used wampservers https://www.wampserver.com/

 Put this project into the www folder, which is located in the wamp64 folder.